zhwa/mlir-example/book/Chapter-12-Transformer.md

 The operation takes input tensor, gamma/beta parameters, and returns normalized output with the same shape as input.

 **Lowering to Linalg**.
-Layer normalization lowers to a sequence of Linalg operations combining reductions and element-wise computations:
+Layer normalization lowers to a sequence of Linalg operations combining reductions and element-wise computations.
+The lowering follows four stages:

 ```cpp
 // src/TransformerPasses.cpp